Skip to main content

 Managing all the items on this list and covering the expenses that come with children is not easy.
 After all, a dollar can only be stretched so far.
 To help cover the costs that come with children, you may want to consider making extra money on the side.
 Known as a “side hustle,” this is when you earn extra money at night and on weekends, in addition to your regular job.

 The good news is that it’s never been easier to find extra work.
-People today often have multiple jobs and make extra money driving for companies such as Uber, delivering food, freelance writing, and reselling items on websites like eBay.
+People today often have multiple jobs and make extra money driving for companies such as Uber, delivering food, freelancing, writing, and reselling items on websites like eBay.
 There is no shortage of ways to make extra money.
 You will likely only be limited by your imagination.
 But the extra cash could really help with a new baby.

 Teach Good Financial Habits